vite-pwa/docs/assets-generator/integrations.md

 `@vite-pwa/vitepress` plugin will configure `integration` option properly.
 VitePress dev server will be restarted when changing the configuration (inlined or using external file).

+Check the [VitePress PWA Assets](/frameworks/vitepress#pwa-assets) section for more details.

 ### Astro <Badge type="tip" text="from v0.3.0" />

 `@vite-pwa/astro` plugin will configure `integration` option properly.
 We suggest you to use external configuration file, Astro dev server will not be restarted when changing the configuration.